Zhenhuiz/MORC_TF_project/README.md

 RNA-seq analysis

 Cleaned short reads were aligned to the reference genome, TAIR10, by Bowtie2 (v2.1.0).
-Expression abundance was then calculated by RSEM using the default parameters [37].
+Expression abundance was then calculated by RSEM using the default parameters.
 Heatmaps were visualized using the R package pheatmap.
-Differential expression analysis was conducted using edgeR  [35].
+Differential expression analysis was conducted using edgeR.
 A threshold of p-value < 0.05 and Fold Change > 2 were used to decide whether there were any significant differences in expression between samples.

 ChIP-seq analysis

 ChIP-seq data was aligned to the TAIR10 reference genome with Bowtie2 (v2.1.0), only including uniquely mapped reads without any mismatches.
 Duplicated reads were removed by Samtools.
 ChIP-seq peaks were called by MACS2 (v2.1.1) and annotated using ChIPseeker [36].
-Differential peaks were called by the bdgdiff function in MACS2 [38].
+Differential peaks were called by the bdgdiff function in MACS2 .
 ChIP-seq data metaplots were plotted by deeptools (v2.5.1).
 Correlation of MORC7 with ChIP-seq data was conducted with ChromHMM.
 H3K9ac, H3K27ac, H4K16ac, H3K4me1, H3K4me3, H3K36me2, H3K36me3, H3K9me2, H3K27me3, Pol II, and Pol V, as published previously, were included in this analysis (Additional file 6: Table S5).
 Motif enrichment analysis was performed with MEME (v5.0.5).

 Whole-genome bisulfite sequencing (BS-seq) analysis